Members of the CIPFA Business Limited Board

 Lyn is a senior business leader who started her career in local government finance where she qualified with CIPFA.
 She spent over 20 years at Capita in management consulting, technology and customer service divisions, working directly with clients from government, non-profit and major private sector brands from across industry sectors.

 She is particularly experienced in business optimisation, leading business turnaround, business development, client relationship development, proposition development, building business partnerships and shaping business for growth.
-She now works as an independent consultant, and attends CIPFA Commercial Board as an observer.
+She now works as an independent consultant.
 Lyn was born in South Wales and now lives in Oxford.
 Throughout her career she has also been an active volunteer in her community, supporting local schools and charities.

 Gareth is CIPFA's Finance Director.
 A CIPFA-qualified accountant, he is a former Director of Resources of two local authorities.
-Before his current position he worked in CIPFA's consultancy arm, advising public sector bodies on a wide range of issues including financial management, governance and senior staff recruitment.
+Before becoming FD he worked in CIPFA's consultancy arm, advising public sector bodies on a wide range of issues including financial management, governance and senior staff recruitment.

 His past employment includes roles at Serco, where he was responsible for their local government contracts, Price Waterhouse and several local authorities.
 Gareth is a Non-Executive Director at Worcestershire Children First and chairs the John Taylor Multi Academy Trust, based in Staffordshire and Derbyshire.